idafchev/Ring0x00/_posts/2024-11-14-EDR_Silencing.md

 ```
 The process which adds the registry values is `netsh`.

-This technique may be detectable and reversible, as discussed in the Huntress article meantioned in previous section.
+Because configuration is stored in registry, it means that it could be made ineffective with the technique discussed in the Huntress article meantioned in previous section.

 I couldn't find if IPSec filters can be configured programmatically using the Windows Filtering Platform (WFP) API or another API, but this could be a promising for further research.